deepakkt1/GRDB/README.md

 # grdb

 grdb is a graph database being developed at the University of Colorado.

-__Contact__

-frank.miller@colorado.edu
+This repository only adds Shortest path algorithm to the base version.